jahnvi16k/InfoBharatIntern-ML-Project/README.md

 - The **Random Forest Regressor** performed better than Linear Regression.
 - It achieved a higher R² Score and a lower RMSE, indicating better prediction accuracy.
 - The model was able to capture patterns related to working days, weather, and time-based trends effectively.

+## 📁 Project Structure

+> 📌 **Tip:** If you haven’t uploaded all these files yet, don’t worry — this is just a suggested structure.
+You can update it later after you upload them.

+---

+After this, type **“next”** and we’ll move to the **How to Run** section.